 - A way to find, say (and hear) what there is to be said

 - A way to explore and embody what is feared, desired or possible

 - A way to express, understand and manage feelings

 - A way to creatively imagine responses to life’s questions and challenges

 CWTP does NOT involve critiquing your writing, teaching you how to write ‘better’, or preparing manuscripts for publication (although you may decide this is something you wish to explore).

-I enjoy the flexible nature of CWTP as well as its capacity to illuminate and respond to a wide range of situations and realities.
-I am currently undertaking researchinto CWTP as a way of exploring ‘black being in the wake’
+I enjoy the flexible nature of CWTP and value its capacity to illuminate and respond to a range of complex situations and realities.

 I am based in Brixton in South London and can be contacted via email firstname.lastname@example.org